-- Local Professional Organizations, i.e.:

-- Urban Land Institute (ULI)
+- the local Urban Land Institute chapter

-- American Society of Landscape Architects (ASLA)

-- American Planning Association (APA)

-- American Institute of Architects (AIA)

-- Grassroots organizations
+- grassroots organizations

-- Church and school organizations
+- church and school organizations

-- Health departments and organizations
+- health departments and organizations

-- Local non-profit organizations and foundations like Citizens for Modern Transit
+- Local non-profit organizations like Citizens for Modern Transit

 Partnering with other local organizations can help drive participation to events as well as offer the opportunity to join established public events that are already planned and well attended.
 These groups will also have an established credibility in the community.
 This offers the chance to talk one on one with residents and to distribute and collect information.